Clock icon

 Dog ACL (Cruciate) Repair and Surgery in Kitchener

 We see many dogs limping after playing at the local dog parks around Kitchener.
 Often, a torn ACL is the reason.
-In dogs, we call this the cranial cruciate ligament (CCL).
-It is the leading cause of back leg lameness we treat at Kingsdale Animal Hospital.
+This is one of the leading causes of back leg limping we treat at Kingsdale Animal Hospital.
 Let's look at what this injury means for your dog and how we fix it.

 What is Cranial Cruciate Ligament Disease?